kbengine/kbengine/kbe/src/lib/python/Doc/faq/windows.rst

 How do I make an executable from a Python script?
 -------------------------------------------------

-See http://cx-freeze.sourceforge.net/ for a distutils extension that allows you to create console and GUI executables from Python code.
+See `cx_Freeze <https://anthony-tuininga.github.io/cx_Freeze/>`_ for a distutils extension that allows you to create console and GUI executables from Python code.
 `py2exe <http://www.py2exe.org/>`_, the most popular extension for building Python 2.x-based executables, does not yet support Python 3 but a version that does is in development.